 Having a “hormonal clog” is one of the main reasons for an elevated setpoint weight.
 When you become hormonally clogged, your brain can no longer correctly “read” the signals from your hormones that would otherwise enable you to burn body fat automatically.
 However, when you increase the quality of your eating, you can unclog your hormones and begin to lower your setpoint.

 To understand how this hormonal clog elevates your setpoint, think of your body as functioning like a sink.
 When a sink is unclogged, any water you pour into it will quickly drain right out.
 The water level may rise temporarily, but the sink will automatically take care of it.
 The sink is balancing water in and water out at a low level.
 You can think of an unclogged sink as having a low setpoint.

 A hormonally healthy body works similarly.
-To automatically prevent excess body fat from accumulating, it responds to more calories in with more calories out, and to less calories in with less calories out.
+To automatically prevent excess body fat from accumulating, it responds to more calories in with more calories out and to fewer calories in with fewer calories out.

-When water builds up in sinks and fat build up in bodies, it is because they have become clogged.
+When water builds up in sinks and fat build-up in bodies, it is because they have become clogged.
 What causes clogs?
 You guessed it.
-Clogs only occur in sinks and in bodies when the wrong quality of things are put into them, causing the level of water or fat to rise and remain high.
+Clogs only occur in sinks and in bodies when the wrong quality of things is put into them, causing the level of water or fat to rise and remain high.
 Now you have an elevated setpoint.

 The SANE Solution Diet and Meal Plan

 The SANE Solution Diet and Meal Plan are easy to remember and apply.
 There are no complicated menus or foods to remember.
 You will not be hungry or feel deprived.
 That’s because, on the SANE Solution Diet, you will concentrate on the quality of the foods you eat, not the quantity.

 High-quality foods are filling and have little effect on blood glucose levels, automatically ensuring you’ll eat fewer calories.

 Simply choose foods from these four food groups: